 The online classroom has restricted access and is a password protected electronic environment.
 Prior to entering, an online student's identity must be verified by way of an assigned unique login and password that is provided to each student upon enrollment and class registration.
 Verification of student information is provided at no extra cost to the student.
 Student identity will be maintained in a private format by ACI in accordance with established institutional privacy and confidentiality policies, with access provided only to agents of ACI who require immediate and necessary use of the information to fulfill the various activities.
 It is the student's responsibility to strictly preserve the privacy of their login and password information.
 Students are prohibited from sharing login and password information.
 Any such intentional comprise of the integrity of the privacy of a student's login and/or password (i.e., sharing of this information) will result in the student being subject to immediate termination from ACI.
-In the event a student believes the privacy associated with their login and password information has been comprised, they are required to contact school officials for an immediate reset of their information.
+In the event a student believes the privacy associated with their login and password information.
 This is also done at no extra cost to the student.